FPGASystemsLab/dev_uart/README.md

 # UART Modules for FPGA Systems (dev_uart)

 ## Overview
-This repository, part of the FPGASystemsLab organization, hosts the development of UART modules for FPGA systems, specifically focusing on separate transmit (TX) and receive (RX) functionalities.
+This repository contains simple, independent UART transmit (TX) and receive (RX) modules, which can be utilized separately.
+This design allows for the implementation of multiple serial transmitters or receivers, like 16 serial transmitters or a significant number of receivers to collect incoming data from external devices, using minimal resources.

+The modules feature a 16-byte FIFO queue for both receiving and transmitting data, which smoothens the data flow.
+The FIFO queue is designed to be efficiently implemented as shift registers (SRLs) in Xilinx FPGAs or as a 16-element memory buffer in Lattice FPGAs.
+This leads to a compact realization of the module in both cases.

 ## Modules Description
 ### Transmit Module (TX)
-The TX module (`uart_tx_box`) handles the transmission of data over UART.
-It includes an input FIFO for data buffering, a baud rate scaler, and manages the serialization of data bits for transmission.
+The TX module (`serial_tx_box`) handles the transmission of data over UART.
+It includes a 16-byte FIFO for data buffering, a baud rate scaler, and manages the serialization of data bits for transmission.
 The module interfaces with the following signals:
 - `CLK`: System clock signal.
 - `RST`: System reset signal.
 - `I_STB`: Input strobe/control signal indicating new data is ready to be transmitted.
 - `I_DATA`: 8-bit input data to be transmitted.
 - `I_ACK`: Acknowledgment signal indicating data has been successfully buffered.
-- `I_FULL`: Signal indicating the input FIFO is full.
 - `O_TxD`: Serial output data line for UART transmission.
-- `CFG_CLK_DIV`: Configuration input for setting the baud rate divider.
+- `CFG_CLK_DIV`: 16-bit configuration input for setting the baud rate divider.

 ### Receive Module (RX)
-The RX module (`uart_rx_box`) is responsible for receiving data over UART.
-It features an interdomain filter, a baud rate scaler, and manages the deserialization of incoming data bits.
+The RX module (`serial_rx_box`) is responsible for receiving data over UART.
+It features a 16-byte FIFO queue, an interdomain filter, a baud rate scaler, and manages the deserialization of incoming data bits.
 The module interfaces with the following signals:
 - `CLK`: System clock signal.
 - `RST`: System reset signal.
 - `I_RxD`: Serial input data line for UART reception.
 - `O_STB`: Output strobe/control signal indicating received data is ready.
 - `O_DATA`: 8-bit output data that has been received.
 - `O_ACK`: Acknowledgment signal indicating the received data has been processed.
-- `CFG_CLK_DIV`: Configuration input for setting the baud rate divider.
+- `CFG_CLK_DIV`: 16-bit configuration input for setting the baud rate divider.

 ## Installation and Usage
 To use these UART modules in your project, clone this repository and include the `aser_tx_box` and `aser_rx_box` modules in your FPGA design.
 Configure the modules according to your system's requirements.